bytedance/videx/doc/debug_guide.md

       GRANT ALL ON *.* TO 'videx'@'%'; FLUSH PRIVILEGES;"
 ```

-Test in the local terminal:
+Test in your local terminal:

 ```bash
 mysql -h127.0.0.1 -P13308 -uvidex -ppassword -e 'SELECT 1;'